Note: This note was updated on 24 July 2020 to amend a figure on the proportion of care leavers going onto higher education.

 Youth Access is a resource for finding local counselling, advice and information services.

-The government has produced guidance on students and universal credit and information about universal credit and coronavirus.
+The government has produced guidance on students and universal credit.

 Turn 2 us has information and advice about money and benefits, including during coronavirus.

 The National Debt Line gives money and debt advice, including advice and support on coronavirus-related issues.
 Call 0808 808 4000 or chat online.